FreeCaribou/DrawerLink/README.md

 php artisan app:create-user - cmd to create a new user, usefull in prod

 podman compose -f docker-compose.yaml -p drawerlink_pg up - launch with podman the docker and name it drawerlink_pg

+## Production

+- Most of the information are there, https://laravel.com/docs/12.x/deployment

+- composer install --no-dev --optimize-autoloader - install the base package

+- php artisan key:generate - usefull to create the APP_KEY env var - needed for the first deploy

+- php artisan migrate - to make the migration of the db schema in case of new thing

+- php artisan optimize

+- npm i && npm run build - to launch the frontend part

+- php artisan app:create-user - to create a new user, the only way to add it